 The publication of the school yearbook, the Orange and Black, is carried out each year by students dedicated in producing the best yearbook ever.
-If you like dealing with people, accepting responsibility and you don't mind hard work, and then this course is designed for you.
-In this course you will: participate in the designing, planning and layout of the yearbook, be responsible for specific yearbook pages, organize photo assignments, select topics and generate written copy for your assigned pages, participate in business activities such as marketing, selling, handling money and maintaining accurate records.
+If you like dealing with people, accepting responsibility, and working hard, then this course is designed for you.
+In this course you will participate in the designing, planning and layout of the yearbook, be responsible for specific yearbook pages, organize photo assignments, and select topics and generate written copy for your assigned pages.
+You will also participate in business activities, such as marketing, selling, handling money and maintaining accurate records.
 This is an elective credit not an English credit.